FastEval/FastEval/docs/comparison-to-lm-evaluation-harness.md

 However, sometimes giving the answer immediately can still be useful, so we also include [some tasks from LM-Eval itself](https://fasteval.github.io/FastEval/#?benchmark=lm-evaluation-harness) for this.

 ### Tool use & acting as agent
-The ability to use tools as well as act as an agent is becoming more and more useful as the abilities of the models increases.
+The ability to use tools as well as act as an agent is becoming more and more useful as the general capabilities of the models increases.
 Again, to provide a realistic evaluation setting, simple matching against a ground-truth solution is insufficient and actual execution is required.

 FastEval currently does not include benchmarks for measuring these capabilities.